 - 1 Frozen Deep Dish Pie Crust

 - 10 strip bacon, fried extra crispy and crumbled

 - 10 ounce box frozen chopped spinach, thawed and squeezed thoroughly

-1. In a bowl, combine the eggs and heavy whipping cream until thoroughly combined.
-Add the Swiss, Parmesan cheese, and spinach, separating the spinach a bit as you add it so it is easier to combine.
+- In a bowl, combine the eggs and half and half until thoroughly combined.
+Add the extra crispy bacon, Swiss cheese, Parmesan cheese, and spinach, separating the spinach a bit as you add it so it is easier to combine.
 Stir until incorporated.

-3. Bake in a preheated oven at 350-f degrees for 45 minutes, checking at 40 minutes for doneness.
-The middle of the quiche should not jiggle much when you gently shake it when it is done.
+- Bake for 45-55 minutes, checking at 40 minutes.
+The middle of the quiche should not jiggle much when you gently shake it.

-4. Let rest for 30 minutes before you cut into it or it may release the liquids.
-Serve immediately at room temperature (after it has rested), or store in the fridge and reheat in the microwave.
+- Let rest for 30 minutes before you cut into it or it may release the liquids.
+Serve after allowing it to rest, or store in the fridge and reheat in the microwave.

 Slightly adapted from My Homemade Life